startupbuilders777/Algorithms-Data-Structures-and-Design/ADVANCED_ALGORITHMS.md

     Once the tree is constructed, how to do range minimum query using the constructed segment tree.
 Following is algorithm to get the minimum.

-    Query for minimum value of given range
-    Once the tree is constructed, how to do range minimum query using the constructed segment tree.
-Following is algorithm to get the minimum.

     // qs --> query start index, qe --> query end index int RMQ(node, qs, qe)
     {